 Hamlin racing for NASCAR title with torn labrum in shoulder

-Hamlin racing for NASCAR title with torn labrum in shoulderDenny Hamlin carries his daughter, Molly, during introductions for the NASCAR Cup Series race at Martinsville Speedway in Martinsville, Va., Sunday, Oct.
-27, 2019.
+NASCAR Martinsville Auto RacingDenny Hamlin, right, talks to his crew chief, Chris Gabehart, after qualifying for the NASCAR Cup Series race at Martinsville Speedway in Martinsville, Va., Saturday, Oct.
+26, 2019.
+Hamlin won the pole.
 (AP Photo/Steve Helber)

 There is still the push to try to win his first NASCAR Cup championship, and a lingering feud with Joey Logano.